-- Contact your state legislators to let them know why this bill is important to you.
+- Contact your state legislators to let them know why this legislation is important to you.
 Find out who your legislators are here.
 Not sure what to say?
 Check out our phone script and letter-writing tips here.

-- Refine your thoughts with talking points, a printable flyer and other resources here.
+- Refine your thoughts with talking points, find answers to frequently asked questions, or find other resources here.

 Why Missouri needs New Voices